 “I’m swimming in a pool of failure in AP Lang… I haven’t turned in like two essays.”
 Whining won’t finish those essays, so why not put your phone away?
 A college professor won’t accept either of those late papers.

 “Cried myself to sleep for the third night. (three heart face emoji’s)” If you’re actually going through something, stop going on social media and get some help.
 Online pity isn’t a solution to this problem.

 “I don’t study or do my homework yet I complain when I get a bad grade.”
 At least you’re self-aware.
 The next step in recovery is doing something.
-Once you put in the effort and don’t get the results, you might have the right to complain.
+Once you put in the effort and do not get the results, you might have the right to complain.

 “Don’t binge watch Netflix all night or you won’t be able to stay awake in school lol.”
 This solution is so simple I question whether this student has ever taken a math class.
 Do yourself a favor and read a book or something before you plan to sleep instead: you’ll learn more and sleep better.

 I don’t understand how some of these people have gone through high school without realizing that they have control of their lives.
-Being successful in high school isn’t difficult with some self-discipline.
+Being successful in high school is not difficult with some self-discipline.

 Most people I follow are taking their terrible habits with them to college.
-They’ll probably struggle their first semester, maybe fail, and then have to make a change.
+They will probably struggle their first semester, maybe fail, and then have to make a change.
 Make your life easier and kick the bad habits now.

 The statistics and students admit that their mental health would improve without a phone, but they keep using, which isn’t surprising because students often ignore making the correct decision.